 A- Post-secondary schools include colleges, universities and vocational schools.
-Each post-secondary school has its own set of rules on how to apply, and decides what level of educational credentials and other requirements such as language (i.e., English or French) you will need to be accepted.
+Each post-secondary school has its own set of rules on how to apply and decides what level of educational credentials and other requirements, such as language (i.e., English or French), are needed to be accepted.

 Each province and territory in Canada is responsible for designating schools at the post-secondary level that may enroll international students.
 The designated learning institution list includes universities, colleges, CEGEPs, vocational schools, private career colleges, and language schools.
 If you apply for a study permit and your letter of acceptance is from an institution that is not designated for international students, your application will be refused.

-The DLI status equally allows all community colleges and other provincial institutions such as private career colleges to enroll international students and issue LOA.
+The DLI status equally allows all community colleges and other provincial institutions, such as private career colleges, to enroll international students and issue LOAs.

 A- Yes.
 Canadian laws do not restrict any one's right to seek education based on age!
-It all depends on the applicant's intent and goals to achieve from the program.
-Our college has programs that are geared to provide education having a skill set in such situations
+It all depends on the applicant's intent and goals they wish to achieve from the program.
+Our college has programs that are geared to provide education based on having a skill set in such situations

 A- Yes.
-Distance learning for International Students is an option at Can-College in such situations.
+Distance learning for international students is an option at Can-College.

 Since by definition distance learning does not require one to be in Canada, a study permit cannot be issued for this type of course.
 For example, if a foreign national authorized to work in Canada is prohibited from engaging in studies as per a condition of their work permit, they are allowed to engage in distance learning courses.

-Q 15- What is the Educational Credential Assessment (ECA) report and why it is important
+Q15 - What is an Educational Credential Assessment (ECA) Report and why is It Important?

-A- An Educational Credential Assessment (ECA) is used to verify that your foreign degree, diploma, or certificate (or other proof of your credential) is valid and equal to a Canadian one.
-There are different types of ECAs.
-You may need to get an ECA for immigration purposes
+A- An Educational Credential Assessment (ECA) is used to verify that your foreign degree, diploma, or certificate (or other proof of credential) is valid and equal to a Canadian one.
+There are different types of ECAs and you may need to get an ECA for immigration purposes.

-If an organization isn’t on this list, we will not accept assessments from them.
+If an organization is not on this list, we will not accept assessments from them.

-Q 16- I have completed Secondary School (12 Years Schooling) in my home country and also have a Bachelor's or Master's degrees, Do I still need to send my Secondary School Certificate with admission application or for ECA?
+Q16 - I Have Completed Secondary School (12 Years Schooling) in My Home Country and Also Have a Bachelor's and/or Master's Degree.
+Do I Still Need to Send My Secondary School Certificate with the Admission Application or for the ECA?

-A- No, you don't need to... just submit your Bachelor or Master's degrees.
-But if you have completed a Secondary School Certificate and a one or more years diploma, then you will need to send your proof of secondary school completion along with diploma certificate.
+A- No, you do not need to; just submit your Bachelor or Master's degrees.
+However, if you have completed a Secondary School Certificate and a one or more year diploma, then you will need to send your proof of secondary school completion along with diploma certificate.

-Q 17- I am from a country outside Canada, USA or the UK like schooling systems such as India, Pakistan, Philippines, Nigeria, Europe and like.
-Will my Secondary School Certificate having 12 years of schooling be considered equal to "Canadian Secondary School Certificate/Diploma" for admission purposes?
+Q17 - I Am From a Country Outside of Canada, USA or the UK-like Schooling Systems, Such as India, Pakistan, Philippines, Nigeria, and So Forth.
+Will My Secondary School Certificate with 12 Years of Schooling Be Considered Equal to a "Canadian Secondary School Certificate/Diploma" for Admission Purposes?

-A- No - Your country's secondary school diploma may not mean a diploma equivalent to a Canadian Secondary school diploma.
-You may need to get it assessed by a Government approved agency before acceptance for admission in Canadian College or for Visa purpose.
+A- No - Your country's secondary school diploma may not be equivalent to a Canadian secondary school diploma.
+You may need to get it assessed by a Government-approved agency before acceptance for admission in a Canadian college or for visa purposes.

-However, if you have a SSD or HSC from outside Canada and have completed any post-secondary diploma from a Canadian Institution, you may submit only the copy of diploma without SSD or HSD and Can-College may accept it without ECA or assessment.
+However, if you have a SSD or HSC from outside Canada and have completed any post-secondary diploma from a Canadian institution, you may submit only the copy of diploma without the SSD or HSD, and Can-College may accept it without an ECA or assessment.

 A- No. You can apply to study at the Can-College without a study permit if both of the following apply:

-However, you may want to get a study permit even if you don’t need one.
+However, you may want to get a study permit even if you do not need one.

 A study permit isn’t a visa

-Even though you don’t need a study permit, you still need a valid passport.
+Even though you do not need a study permit, you still need a valid passport.
 Depending on your travel document, you also need one of the following:

 Having one of these allows you to enter Canada.

-Can-college Offers following programs that fall in short study Category and may assist in your study goals.
+Can-college offers the following programs that fall in the short study category and may assist in your study goals.